rdsea/bigdataplatforms/faq.md

 Unfortunately, to understand big data platforms, we need to work on design, development, testing and operation aspects.
 While, business school students can focus more on utilizing big data platforms for running analytics, we require all students to understand big data platforms from a holistic view in this course.

 ### Can I learn the course without knowing cloud computing?
 Cloud computing is an important background as our big data platforms rely on cloud technologies (not necessarily requires specific cloud providers).
-If you dont know cloud computing, you should learn cloud computing at the same time, e.g. from Cloud Computing course.
+If you dont know cloud computing, it will be difficult to finish the course.

 ### Which are the key backgrounds for being successful in this course?